-A table kept by PRIMOS that lists the pdevs of disks that may be assigned by a single user.
+A table kept by PRIMOS that lists the pdevs of disks that may be assigned by a user.
+You add and remove entries in this table with the DISKS and DISKS NOT commands.
+Display the contents of the table with the STATUS DEVICE command.